Chubby Checker: 1950s–1960s

 In December 1958, Checker privately recorded a novelty single for Clark in which the singer portrayed a school teacher with an unruly classroom of musical performers.
 The premise allowed Checker to imitate such acts as Fats Domino, The Coasters, Elvis Presley, Cozy Cole, and The Chipmunks, each singing "Mary Had a Little Lamb".
 Clark sent the song out as his Christmas greeting, and it received such good response that Cameo-Parkway signed Checker to a recording contract.
 Titled "The Class", the single became Checker's first release, charting at No. 38 in the spring of 1959.

-Checker introduced his version of "The Twist" at the age of 18 in July 1960 in Wildwood, New Jersey at the Rainbow Club.
-"The Twist" went on to top the Billboard Hot 100 not just once in 1960, but yet again in a separate chart run in late 1961.
+Checker introduced his version of "The Twist" at age 18 in July 1960 in Wildwood, New Jersey at the Rainbow Club.
+The song went on to top the Billboard Hot 100 not just once in 1960, but yet again in a separate chart run in late 1961.
 The first success was attributed to teens, and the unprecedented second number-one Billboard ranking was driven by older audiences following a spirited live performance of the song by Checker on The Ed Sullivan Show, seen by over 10 million viewers.
 (Bing Crosby's "White Christmas" had also achieved number one twice on Billboards earlier chart.)